본문 바로가기

 【DETAILs OF ORIGIN(ETYMOLOGY】

-• 【Latin】 agere to lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement
+• 【Latin】 agere [from Greek agein("to drive")] to lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement

-• 【Latin】 actus [pp of agere] a doing
+• 【Latin】 actus [past participle of agere("to set in motion, drive, drive forward")] a doing

 Please see the Word information in detail as follows;